 Answer:

-1-7 list out different univariate POLSAR observables, for which statistical models have been proposed in the cited publications.
+1-7 list are different univariate POLSAR observables, for which statistical models have been proposed in the cited publications (i.e. they are not models themselves).
+Since the writing was probably a little unclear at that point, we have revised the explanation.

-The text may be a bit hard to decode but we feel that it is correct.
-The paper is revised, however, to make it easier to understand.

-p,q,r,s are notation indicating any of the commonly used polarization combination (i.e. hh,vv,hv).
-The explanation is added in the revised text.
+p,q,r,s are notations which indicate any of the commonly used polarization combinations (i.e. hh,vv,hv).
+The explanation for this has also been added in the revised text.

 Detail Comment: